General Uploads

 Reduce your photo or image to fit website, app and platform upload limits.
 Common limits range from 1MB to 5MB.
-This tool targets 2MB by default, a safe size for the majority of upload forms.
+This tool targets 2MB by default.

 KB